Nadine Samara, PhD

 - What is the mechanism of active site alignment and catalysis?
 Our ultimate goal is to identify small molecule modulators of GalNAc-Ts to enable enhancement of those activities beneficial for health and to inhibit those which are harmful.

-In microbes: We study GTs that synthesize virulence factors in microbes that reside in the oral cavity.
+We study GTs that synthesize virulence factors in microbes that reside in the oral cavity.
 These factors include:

 - Lipopolysaccharides (LPS, endotoxins) consisting of lipid A, core oligosaccharides, and O-polysaccharides (O-antigen).
 LPS coat the outer membrane of gram-negative bacteria and can elicit a strong immune response in the host.
 We are interested in understanding the mechanism of O-polysaccharide biosynthesis.